Howard Markel, M.D.

 About Howard Markel

-Dr. Markel has appeared on numerous national radio and television news broadcasts and in film documentaries about the history of medicine and public health for National Public Radio (All Things Considered, Morning Edition, Talk of the Nation, Science Friday, Here and Now, Tell Me More, andMarketplace), ABC’s Good Morning America, PBS (Nova, Frontline, NewsHour), PRI’s The World, CNN, MSNBC, Fox, and the History Channel.
+Dr. Howard Markel has appeared on numerous national radio and television news broadcasts and in film documentaries about the history of medicine and public health for National Public Radio (All Things Considered, Morning Edition, Talk of the Nation, Science Friday, Here and Now, Tell Me More, andMarketplace), ABC’s Good Morning America, PBS (Nova, Frontline, NewsHour), PRI’s The World, CNN, MSNBC, Fox, and the History Channel.
 In 2008, he was elected a member of the Institute of Medicine of the National Academy of Sciences.

 -